HomeDing/homeding.github.io/examples/blink.md

 > #Draft

-The Blink-Ding Example is a perfect project that you can use for your first experience with the HomeDing library.
+The Blink-Ding Example is a perfect project that you can use for your first experience with the HomeDing library or programming a ESP8266 board.

-It only requires a NodeMCU Board only or another ESP8266 based Board that has at least 4 MByte Flash Memory.
+It only requires a NodeMCU Board only or any other ESP8266 based board that has at least 4 MByte Flash Memory.

 Be sure your environment is prepared as lined out in the [setup instructions](examples/setup).

 ## Uploading the sketch

 ...